Everest

 Summary

-Smoking cigarettes is the leading cause of lung cancer, accounting for 80% of all cases in the United States.
-Because tobacco smoke contains several cancer-causing substances (carcinogens), people who smoke cigarettes are 15 to 30 times more likely to develop lung cancer than are nonsmokers.
+Smoking cigarettes is the leading cause of lung cancer, accounting for 80% of all cases in the U.S. Because tobacco smoke contains several cancer-causing substances (carcinogens), people who smoke cigarettes are 15 to 30 times more likely to develop lung cancer than are nonsmokers.
 These compounds directly damage the cells lining the airways, including causing changes in the cells’ DNA.
 Initially, the body can reverse some of this damage.
 However, repeated exposure to tobacco smoke overpowers the body’s repair mechanisms, enabling cancer cells to grow out of control.
 In addition, compounds in tobacco smoke weaken the immune system, making it even harder for the body to destroy cancer cells.

 A key strategy in effectively treating lung cancer is to find it early, when tumors are small—even smaller than what can be seen on a chest X-ray or CT scan.
 The Lung Cancer Biomarkers study asks whether a blood test can be developed that might identify an increased risk of lung cancer in smokers before they have any signs of disease.
 Research team members will collect medical information and blood samples from people who enroll in this study.
 Participants can expect to be involved in the Lung Cancer Biomarkers study for approximately 2 years (6 clinic visits).